-Section 4 - Americans with Disabilities Act
+Section 2 • Americans with Disabilities Act

-The Americans with Disabilities Act requires that public establishments offer equal access and services to people who are physically and mentally challenged.
-The host institution/conference is required to confirm that each facility in which an NCAA championship or ancillary event occurs is in compliance with the Act by the various facilities hosting NCAA championship events.
+The Americans with Disabilities Act, Title III prohibits private places of public accommodation (e.g., sports arenas) from discriminating against individuals with disabilities.
+The host institution/conference is required to confirm that each facility in which an NCAA championship or ancillary event occurs is in compliance with the ADA.
 The host institution/conference is responsible for determining if the competition site will be in compliance as of the dates of the championship.
 If the host institution/conference becomes aware that a competition site hosting an NCAA championship event will not be in compliance, it shall immediately notify the NCAA national office staff member with responsibility for the event in order to discuss the issue.